niwinz/niwibe-site/content/blog/2015-03-28-promises-and-clojurescript.md

 clojurescript until today, I have written [promesa](https://github.com/funcool/promesa).

-The _promesa_ library uses the powerful and high performan [bluebird](https://github.com/petkaantonov/bluebird/) promise library for javascript for not reinvent the wheel and exposes an idiomatic and lighweight api for use from clojurescript.
+The _promesa_ library uses the powerful and high performan [bluebird](https://github.com/petkaantonov/bluebird/) promise library for javascript for not reinvent the wheel and exposes an idiomatic and lighweight api for use it from clojurescript.

 ```clojure
 (-> (p/all [(do-some-async-job)